 top of page

-1. The Fear of Hurting Others
+The Fear of Hurting Others

 Good, fair people often carry a heightened sensitivity to the emotional states of those around them.
 They worry about:

-• saying the wrong thing
+• Saying the wrong thing

-• disappointing someone
+• Disappointing someone

-• unintentionally causing harm
+• Unintentionally causing harm

-• being misunderstood
+• Being misunderstood

-This fear can lead to overthinking, self‑monitoring, and a constant internal audit of their behaviour.
+This fear can lead to overthinking, self-monitoring, and a constant internal audit of their behaviour.
 Even small interactions can become replayed scenes in their mind, analysed for signs of potential harm.
+This isn’t weakness—it’s empathy turned inward.

-2. The Pressure to Always Be “Good”
+The Pressure to Always Be “Good”

 When someone is known for being kind, balanced, or fair, they often feel they must always maintain that identity.
 They may worry: